 The very first thing to understand is that revenue is a product of price and quantity.
 Take the opportunity to test different pricing, but keep in mind that price changes can affect the quantity your business can sell.
-Get a feel of the economic environment, take into consideration pricing changes and marketing effort to forecast the quantity of sales.
+Get a feel of the economic environment, and take into consideration pricing changes and marketing efforts to forecast sales volumes.
 Utilize historical data and a formula, such as the price elasticity of demand to test the effects of pricing on sales.

 Cost of Goods Sold

 Cost of goods sold is the direct cost of a product or service.
 To forecast the cost of goods sold, you must first determine whether the cost is fixed or variable.
 The fixed cost remains constant month to month, these are typically the cost of a warehouse to hold the inventory and variable cost is the cost of each specific unit sold.
 Cost of goods sold would be moving in the same direction as revenues at a declining rate as the number of units sold reaches economies of scale.

 SG&A are typically monthly expenses consisting of things like rent, utilities, subscriptions, and employee salaries.
 Employee salaries should be driven by headcount, pay rate, and tax rate.
 Marketing and Sales can be projected using historical percent of revenues.